laz824/travelPlannerCpp/README.md

 1.  **Scalability**:

-    - For an increased amount of cities, the brute force method incurs a very high computation cost because of its factorial nature.
+    - For an increased amount of cities, the brute force method incurs a very high computation cost.

 2.  **Static Input**:

-    - The adjacency matrix is static; the position of the cities and distance between them cannot be entered by the user.
+    - The adjacency matrix is static and the position of the cities and distance between them cannot be entered by the user.

 3.  **Real-Time Factors**: